axiqia/lean-openwhisk-performance/README.md

 # Performance evaluation for Lean OpenWhisk
 A simple performance test for [`Lean OpenWhisk`](https://github.com/kpavel/incubator-openwhisk/tree/lean) .
 Determines throughput and end-user latency of the system using loadtest utility.
-The test can be executed on the same machine where Lean Openwhisk installed or on another machine (will require SSH key setup for password-less access)

 ## Test setup
-- A Lean OpenWhisk system is deployed.
+- Lean OpenWhisk is installed (see [`URL`](https://github.com/kpavel/incubator-openwhisk/tree/lean))
-- Test action created in the Lean Openwhisk, e.g. you may use [`sleepy action`](https://github.com/kpavel/lean-openwhisk-performance/blob/master/sleepy.js)
+- A test action created in the Lean Openwhisk, e.g. you may use [`sleepy action`](https://github.com/kpavel/lean-openwhisk-performance/blob/master/sleepy.js)
 - [`loadtest`](https://www.npmjs.com/package/loadtest) module installed on the machine where test.sh will be executed.
 - (Optional in case OW running on remote machine) SSH password-less access configured (using SSH keys) from machine where test.sh is running to machine where Lean OpenWhisk instance